GillesDV/MeatNMoreCase/README.md

 - TODO make DTOs for the frontend.
 Muh separation of concerns
 - Try to use vertical slice architecture
 - Instead of using in-memory nservicebus, use Azure Service bus / RabbitMQ; for decent persistence & scalability.
-- TODO use f-ing async for DB operations, idk how I forgot that

 ## Task